relaypro-open/dog/docs/user_manual/dog_agent.md

 dog_agent is the component of dog that runs on each server, controlling it's firewall.

-- start: `sudo systemctl start dog`
+- Start: `sudo systemctl start dog`

-- stop: `sudo systemctl stop dog`
+- Stop: `sudo systemctl stop dog`

-- log location: `/var/log/dog`
+- Log location: `/var/log/dog`

-- configuration files: `/etc/dog/`
+- Configuration files: `/etc/dog/`

     If you create config.json before you connect to dog_trainer, dog_trainer will create the host and assign it to the group specified.\